tahsin4466/StartASM/README.md

 move r2 to r1
 store r1 to m<0234>
 or r1 with r2
-shift right logically r2 by r1
+shift right r2 by r1
 not r1
 compare r2 with r1
 jump if greater to i[0]
-jump to 'overHere!'
-add r1 with r2 to r3
-divide r3 with r2 to r1
+jump if unconditional to 'overHere!' add r1 with r2 to r3 divide r3 with r2 to r1
 pop to r3